Grave of Missouri lawman killed on duty in 1871 found

-ST. LOUIS – A self-proclaimed cemetery detective from Missouri’s St. Louis County says he’s uncovered the long-forgotten grave of a lawman killed on duty in 1871.
+ST. LOUIS (AP) _ A self-proclaimed cemetery detective from Missouri’s St. Louis County says he’s uncovered the long-forgotten grave of a lawman killed on duty in 1871.

 Herrington was a deputy constable in Washington County.
 That role was a precursor to the modern-day sheriff’s deputy.
 He was killed in October 1871.
 He was buried on his mother’s Jefferson County farm, about 50 miles from where he died.